Peak Season

 Earwigs will live for about one year after hatching.
 Males and females will often live together about one inch deep in the soil.

-Are They Dangerous?
+Are Earwigs Dangerous?

 Earwigs pose no serious health risks.
 While they do not bite or sting, you can be pinched if you pick them up.
 Earwigs can threaten plants and seeds in gardens as they make great food sources for these pests.

-Where Are They Commonly Found?
+Where Are Earwigs Commonly Found?

 Earwigs generally prefer wet areas that are cooler and undisturbed.
 If there is an adequate ground cover, wet soil, and food, the earwigs can be a big nuisance in gardens.
 While earwigs are active at night, during the day they hide in cracks in damp areas.
 Earwigs can be found under rocks, logs, and in mulch in flowerbeds.
 They might also hide under items like patio furniture, clothes, or sandboxes that are left outside.
 They are also attracted to light and can be a nuisance on patios and porches at nighttime.